 A diet high in antioxidants is a great place to start if you want to feel more assured that you’re getting what you need from your diet and may reduce the risk of many diseases (including heart disease and certain cancers).

 Ok, so we know that including antioxidants in our diet has many benefits, but what exactly are antioxidants and why are they good for us?

 Antioxidants are molecules that fight free radicals in your body.
 Compounds that can cause you harm if the levels become too high.
 These compounds have been linked to illnesses, including diabetes, heart disease and cancer.
 They can also prevent or slow down damage to our cells.

-Your body has it’s own antioxidants defences, but you can also find antioxidants in foods such as fruits, vegetables and other plant-based whole foods and several vitamins, such as vitamins E and C, are effective antioxidants.
+Your body has its own antioxidants defences, but you can also find antioxidants in foods such as fruits, vegetables and other plant-based whole foods and several vitamins, such as vitamins E and C, are effective antioxidants.

-Ok, but what are free radicals?
+But what are free radicals?

 Free radicals are unstable molecules that our bodies produce in reaction to environmental and other pressure.
 Free radicals are continually being formed in your body.
 Without antioxidants, free radicals would cause serious harm quickly and would eventually lead to death.

 But, free radicals also serve important functions that are essential for health.
 Your immune cells use free radicals to fight infection.
 As a result, your body needs to maintain a certain balance of antioxidants and free radicals.
 When free radicals outnumber antioxidants, it can lead to a state called oxidative stress, which can damage your DNA and other essential molecules in your body if prolonged.
 Damage to your DNA increases your risk of cancer, and some scientists have suggested it has a pivotal role in the ageing process.